RachelGreenwood/Melody-Minded/README.md

 ## Features
 - **Interactive Learning:** Learn through the program through quizzes
 - **Have the Lesson Read to You:** Click a button to have the text read to you by AI
+- **Create an Account:** Create an account and log in to add a post to the forum
+- **Interact with other Users:** Post on the forum and chat with other users

 ## Demo
 [Link to live demo](https://server-eavm.onrender.com)